-Style guides and usage books don't agree where to put the apostrophe in dos and don'ts (do's and don't's? do's and don'ts?).
-Here's my recommendation.
+Style guides and usage books don't agree where to put the apostrophe in "dos and don'ts" ("do's and don't's"? "do's and don'ts"?).
+Here's Grammar Girl's recommendation.

-Dos and don'ts is an especially unusual exception.
-The apostrophe in the contraction don't seems to make people want to use an apostrophe to make do plural (do's and don'ts), but then to be consistent, you'd also have to use an apostrophe to make don't plural, which becomes downright ugly (do's and don't's).
+The phrase "dos and don'ts" is an especially unusual exception.
+The apostrophe in the contraction "don't" seems to make people want to use an apostrophe to make "do" plural, but then to be consistent, you'd also have to use an apostrophe to make "don't" plural, which becomes downright ugly because then the word "don't's" has two apostrophes.

-Style guides and usage books don't agree.
-The Chicago Manual of Style and others recommend dos and don'ts.
-The Associated Press and others recommend do's and don'ts.
-Eats, Shoots & Leaves recommends do's and don't's
+Style guides and usage books don't agree on how to handle it.
+The Chicago Manual of Style and others recommend "dos and don'ts."

-What Should You Do?
-Unless your editor wishes otherwise, if you write books, spell it dos and don'ts; and if you write for newspapers, magazines, or the Web, spell it do's and don'ts.
-If you're writing for yourself, spell it any way you want.
+Here's my advice: Unless your editor wishes otherwise, if you write books, spell it "dos and don'ts"; and if you write for newspapers, magazines, or the web, spell it "do's and don'ts."
+If you're writing for yourself, you can spell it any way you want.
+Just be consistent.